 We know these examples look weird, but we do have a reason for the madness.
 The ability to pass literal data, field names, and/or expressions to functions gives you a lot of flexibility.
+Letting Queries Do the Math

 About text in < and > brackets